syedsaqib2457/php-hash/documentation/add_system_user_authentication_token_scope.md

 ### data [created_timestamp]

-This is the `Unix timestamp in seconds` of when the system user authentication token was added.
+This is the `Unix timestamp in seconds` of when the system user authentication token scope was added.

 ### data [id]